Near-domination in graphs: A matrix problem

 \begin{thm} For all integers $t,w\ge 0$ with $2w\ge t+1$, and every $t$-restricted {\rm 0/1} matrix $A$ with breadth at most $w$, there is an inclusive matrix $B$ such that the local difference between $A,B$ is at most $2(t+w)w^3$. \end{thm} \Proof Let $A$ be a $t$-restricted 0/1 matrix indexed by $[m]\times [n]$, with breadth at most $w$, let its support be $E_1$, let $E_0=([m]\times [n])\setminus E_1$, and let $X,Y$ be the maximal down-closed subset of $E_0$ and up-closed subset of $E_1$ respectively.
 Let $Z=([m]\times [n])\setminus (X\cup Y)$.
 We will give rules to change some of the entries $a_{ij}$ for $(i,j)\in Z$.
 We need to satisfy two conditions: \begin{itemize} \item after the changes, all pairs $i,i'$ will be row-inclusive; and \item for each row or column, at most $(2t+w)w^3$ entries in that row or column will be changed. \end{itemize} Our first task is to give the rules, but that needs a number of definitions.
 For $1\le j\le n$, the $j$th {\em column} means the set $\{(i,j)\;:1\le i\le m\}$ for some $j\in \{1\ll n\}$, and a {\em row} is defined similarly.
 A {\em post} is the nonempty intersection of a column with $Z$, and a {\em beam} is the nonempty intersection of a row with $Z$.
 Every member of $Z$ belongs to a unique post and a unique beam, and how we change the corresponding entry of $A$ depends on the types of this post and beam.
 (Posts and beams again are intervals, in the natural sense.)

 Let $P,P'$ be posts, where $P, P'$ are the intersection of the $j$th column with $Z$ and the $j'$th column with $Z$, respectively.
-They are {\em parallel} if \begin{itemize} \item for all $i\in \{1\ll m\}$, $(i,j)\in Z$ if and only if $(i,j')\in Z$; and \item for all $i\in \{1\ll m\}$, if $(i,j)\in Z$ then $a_{ij} = a_{ij'}$. \end{itemize} Thus the two posts are identical in that they involve the same rows, and have the same entries in those rows.
+They are {\em parallel} if \begin{itemize} \item for all $i\in \{1\ll m\}$, $(i,j)\in Z$ if and only if $(i,j')\in Z$; and \item for all $i\in \{1\ll m\}$, if $(i,j)\in Z$ then $a_{ij} = a_{ij'}$. \end{itemize} Thus two parallel posts involve the same rows, and have the same entries in those rows.
 The {\em multiplicity} of a post $P$ is the number of posts that are parallel to $P$ (counting $P$ itself).
 We define parallelness and multiplicity for beams similarly.

 Let $(i,j)\in Z$.
 We associate four integers with $(i,j)$: \begin{itemize} \item $p^-(i,j)$, the number of $i'<i$ such that $(i',j)\in Z$; \item $q^-(i,j)$, the number of $j'<j$ such that $(i,j')\in Z$; \item $p^+(i,j)$, the number of $i'>i$ such that $(i',j)\in Z$; \item $q^+(i,j)$, the number of $j'>j$ such that $(i,j')\in Z$. \end{itemize} We observe that the post containing $(i,j)$ has cardinality $p^-(i,j)+p^+(i,j)+1$, and a similar statement holds for the beam. \\ \\ (1) {\em For each $(i,j)\in Z$, $\min(p^-(i,j), q^+(i,j))<w$, and $\min(q^-(i,j), p^+(i, j)) <w$.} \\ \\ Suppose that $p^-(i,j), q^+(i,j)\ge w$.
 It follows that $(i-w,j), (i,j+w)\in Z$.
 Since $X$ is down-closed and $(i-w,j)\notin X$, it follows that for $0\le h\le w$, $(i-w+h,j+h)\notin X$; and similarly, since $(i,j+w)\notin Y$ it follows that for $0\le h\le w$, $(i-w+h,j+h)\notin Y$.
 Consequently the set $\{(i-w+h,j+h)\::(0\le h\le w)\}$ is a subset of a diagonal.
 But it has cardinality $w+1$, a contradiction.
 Consequently $\min(p^-(i,j), q^+(i,j))<w$, and similarly $\min(p^+(i,j), q^-(i, j)) <w$.
 This proves (1). \\ \\ (2) {\em For every post $P$, if $(i,j)\in P$ then the multiplicity of $P$ is at most $q^-(i,j)+q^+(i,j)+1$.} \\ \\ The beam containing $(i,j)$ has cardinality $q^-(i,j)+q^+(i,j)+1$; but it intersects all posts parallel to $P$, and so its cardinality is at least the multiplicity of $P$.
 This proves (2).